Dasha0609/Get-started/Instruction_git.md

        git log

+to show the commit id abd comment per-commit only it's easy to use:

+       git log --oneline

+to be able to see exactly what was merged in where use — graph

+       git log --graph

+to see all the branches in the history use — all flag.

+       git log --all

 ## Switch branches or restore working tree files

 To update files in the working tree to match the version in the index or the specified tree could be used: